Created on

 Two routes will be put in the routing table using the commands ibgp-multipath enable and additional-path enable under the config router BGP on the hub and spokes, and using the command additional-path both, both routes will also be broadcast.

-To be more specific hub should have additional-path sent and spokes should have additional-path receive
+To be more specific hub should have additional-path sent, and the spokes should have additional-path received.

-Suppose the Subnet 14.0.0.0/24 Behind the Spoke 1 wants to talk to 15.0.0.0/24 behind the Spoke 2, When examining the spoke1's routing table, could observe that two copies are being received as shown below.
+Suppose the subnet 14.0.0.0/24 Behind the Spoke 1 wants to talk to 15.0.0.0/24 behind Spoke 2.
+When examining the spoke1's routing table, it is possible to observe that two copies are being received, as shown below.

-Upon checking from the spoke2 and attempt to see the subnet 14.0.0.0/24 that is behind the spoke1, the same thing will occur, and this will result in problems.
+Upon checking from the spoke2 and attempting to see the subnet 14.0.0.0/24 that is behind the spoke1, the same thing will occur, and this will result in problems.

 SPOKE1 # get router info routing-table details 15.0.0.1